If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 Another iconic Patagonian photo opportunity awaits near the town of El Calafate.
 One of the few glaciers on the planet maintaining its size rather than shrinking, Perito Moreno Glacier is a sight to behold.

-Explore the Argentinian Lake District
+Explore The Argentinian Lake District

-Go hiking in El Bolson
+Go Hiking In El Bolson

-The Patagonia Autumn
+The Patagonian Autumn

 Autumn runs from March to May.
 The summer crowds dwindle, and peace and tranquility return to the slopes in the Patagonian fall.